 Speech therapy should be initiated and continued after TEP insertion until patients speaking/swallowing is sufficient.
 Speech therapy after primary TEP is found to be better than one after secondary TEP.
 Direct speech therapy should involve;

-- Valving – closure of stoma with a finger, thumb or outer valve to direct air for speech
+- Valving – closure of stoma with a finger, thumb or outer valve to direct the air for speech

 - Articulation – shape, and speed of lip, teeth and tongue movements